[Last update: June 16, 2020]

 I believe that with this first implementation of the Survey123 Connector you will be able to do quite a bit, but there are some known limitations I want to highlight:

 - Attachments are not going to be exposed in the Dynamic Content dialog.
 You cannot reference attachments manually either.
-We are working towards enabling access to attachments within Flow in a future release.
+We are working towards enabling access to attachments within Flow in a future release (planned for version 3.10)

-- Data from repeats will also be missing in Microsoft Flow at the moment.
+- Data from repeats will also be missing in your Flow at the moment (planned for version 3.10).